 Wealth and Luxury Dynamics: the Court Nobility and the Rise of the Middle Classes

 While markets and some level of monetization with the buying and selling of goods and the exchange of commodities have existed from early forms of human societies, the attitude towards wealth has varied a great deal.
-In religion-centered or theocratic societies, such as ones dominated by variants of puritanism (The English Republic and Interregnum of the seventeenth century, or the Communist Party in China with the Cultural Revolution, or the Iranian Revolution of 1979 with Khomeini and the ayatollahs), signs of wealth along with luxury and excessive consumption were deemed wasteful and frivolous and not to be manifested in public.
+In religion-centred or theocratic societies, such as ones dominated by variants of puritanism (The English Republic and Interregnum of the seventeenth century, or the Communist Party in China with the Cultural Revolution, or the Iranian Revolution of 1979 with Khomeini and the ayatollahs), signs of wealth along with luxury and excessive consumption were deemed wasteful and frivolous and not to be manifested in public.
 In other societies the display of wealth may have been tolerated, but highly circumscribed with strong prohibitions, or social sanctions, on its movement and transformation into more liquid forms such as money.

 Nobility, Merchants and the Middle Classes

 In early modern times in particular, especially in Europe, the major dynamic would seem to have been the struggle between the nobility and the merchants, between the aristocracy and the middle classes, between landed wealth and titles and trade and money.
 A strong tension developed between the purveyors of wealth and luxury goods, the merchants and financiers in the middle classes and the king’s court and aristocrats, with the latter attempting to restrict strongly the social power of the former group.
-A struggle which was won by economic specialists in England and then other parts of Europe from the eighteenth century onwards, with the triumph of economic specialists and the middle class along with the birth of a consumer society, the demoralization of luxury, and the development of the science of economics.
+A struggle which was won by economic specialists in England and then other parts of Europe from the eighteenth century onwards, with the triumph of the middle class along with the birth of a consumer society, the demoralization of luxury, and the development of the science of economics.

 The tension between the nobility and the middle class was manifest in the use of different types of wealth.
-For the nobility, landed wealth in being locationally fixed and with consumption being restricted and rules was central.
-For the middle classes wealth could be more readily traded through purchase and sale of commodities It is generally expected that rulers and powerful groups such as the monarchy and nobility will engage in more extensive and even excessive consumption, compared to those in the middle and lower orders.
-Consumption here to be seen as hedged in by social rules and rituals, and not aimed only at satisfying bodily appetites, pleasures and desires.
+For the nobility, landed wealth was locationally fixed with consumption restricted and rule-bound.
+For the middle classes wealth could be more readily traded through the purchase and sale of commodities.
+It is generally expected that rulers and powerful groups such as the monarchy and nobility will engage in more extensive and even excessive consumption, compared to those in the middle and lower orders.
+Consumption here needs to be seen as hedged in by social rules and rituals, and not only directed to satisfy bodily appetites, pleasures and desires.
 In addition, consumption can be seen as a resource to reinforce prestige, with many types of consumption taking place in setting designed to enhance the visibility and display and hence the status, of ruling group.
 Indeed, the visibility of consumption events (eating, entertainment) and ceremonial activities (involving the observation of correct dress codes, adornment, demeanour and forms of self-presentation) as well as the decoration and design of the architectural spaces in which events take place, all work to reinforce the differences between those who possess the adequate resources and knowledge to be at ease in such settings and those who do not.
 The resultant sense of self-worth and appropriateness and legitimacy of access are important indicators of the ways in which consumption can be seen to create and reinforce social distinctions between those who are at ease with the legitimacy of consumption and display and those unable or forbidden to consume in the middle and lower orders.